Hotspot Shield Review 2022

-WebRTC, otherwise known as Web Real-Time Communication Test, is a collection of standardized technologies that allow web browsers to communicate directly with each other rather than going through an intermediate server.
+WebRTC, otherwise known as Web Real-Time Communication, is a collection of standardized technologies that allow web browsers to communicate with each other directly rather than going through intermediate servers.
 WebRTC allows for faster speeds for video chat, live streaming, and file transfers.
 Who doesn’t want that?

-Well, there are some security issues arise from the fact that WebRTC needs your private IP address.
-Let me explain the difference between public and private IP addresses.
-Public IP addresses are issued by your ISP, or Internet Service Provider.
-They’re globally unique and can only be assigned to one device, typically a router.
-Public IP addresses allow users to directly access the Internet.
+Well, there are some security issues that arise from the fact that WebRTC needs your public IP address.
+Let us explain the difference between public and private IP addresses.

 Hotspot Shield Subscription